 - from the 25th to the 29th year of employment: 7 months

 - from the 30th to the 34th year of employment: 8 months

 - from the 35th to the 39th year of employment: 9 months

 - from the 40th to the 45th year of employment: 10 months

 Insurance for loss of earnings

-Daily indemnities usually correspond to the amount of cash wages that have been insured (salary in kind is usually not covered).
-In principle it is possible to cover 100%, 80%, or a percentage less than the cash wages.
-The provisions of the insurance contract provide for the payment of daily indemnities beginning with the first day of disability, or after a certain lapse of time (one month for example).
+Daily allowance usually correspond to the amount of cash wages that have been insured (salary in kind is usually not covered).
+In principle it is possible to cover up to 100% of the cash wages.
+Depending on the terms of the insurance contract, daily allowances may be paid from the first day of incapacity or after a certain lapse of time (waiting period).
 Each insurer can determine the conditions that are applicable.

-Premiums: Since the insurance is not obligatory, there are no rules concerning the payment of premiums.
-Generally speaking premiums, which are usually between 1.5% and 2.5% of cash wages, are split between employer and employee on a 50-50 basis.
-Premiums vary with the coverage desired (for sickness, accident or childbirth, the amount of wages insured, the time lapse, etc.) and in accordance with the conditions imposed by each insurer.
+Generally speaking, premiums are between 1.5% and 2.5% of the cash wages, are split between employer and employee on a 50-50 basis.
+Premiums vary with the desired coverage (for sickness, accident or childbirth, the amount of wages insured, the time lapse, etc.) and in accordance with the conditions imposed by each insurer.